 1999 onwards saw the band focus on live performances: playing to over 1 million people in a single 12 month period, including fans on UK legs of both Bon Jovi (2001) and Bryan Adams (2002) tours.
 In between they finished work on their follow-up album, Glo, a nod back to their early days.
 Then came the skills of producer Chuck Zwicky (Semisonic, Prince, Madonna).
 Just as Glo targeted a gospel audience, Audiolessonover? crafted a more esoteric vibe.
 The album was met with praise from the UK fans, and the edgier sound reflected the peculiarities of the home market.

 Years of travel brought five star hotels across the world, but also time in slums and on rubbish heaps as they met those oppressed by poverty.
-Returning home to the UK with more questions than ever before, Delirious? recorded its most critically acclaimed album to date, Kingdom of Comfort, in 2008.
+Returning home to the UK with more questions than ever before, Delirious? recorded its most critically acclaimed album to date, Kingdom Of Comfort, in 2008.
 An album with more grit and mess than any they had made before, it started to unpack the seams of their lives.
 Honest, raw and uncompromising, at times it is profoundly uncomfortable.
 And then, in the summer of 2008, the announcement that made sense to all who know them but left many others surprised.
 The end was in sight.
 With drummer Stew Smith leaving the band, it gradually emerged that the rest of the band members had new avenues to pursue on their own.
-Paul Evans stepped up to take over from Stew, and by the time August came around the announcement was made official; Delirious? would be taking no more bookings and finally calling it a day at the end of 2009.
+Paul Evans stepped up to take over from Stew, and by the time August came around the announcement was made official; Delirious? finally called it a day at the end of 2009.

-What is absolutely sure, though, is this; at the point when the last chord or pad or crash is struck, it will be the end of an era for Delirious?.
-But it will be carried on by the sound that rises up from the millions around the world who have learned to sing a better song, to march to the beat of a different drum, to be the historymakers they were destined to be.
+So it was the end of an era for Delirious?.
+But it is carried on now by the sound that rises up from the millions around the world who have learned to sing a better song, to march to the beat of a different drum, to be the historymakers they were destined to be.

 Delirious?
 Rock!| Posted August 07, 2010